-Budgeting Advances will be recovered over a maximum of 12 months (or 18 months in exceptional circumstances).
+Budgeting Advances will be recovered over a maximum period of 24 months.

 During the recovery period, a change of circumstances could mean that the claimant and their household experience genuine hardship if recovery at the initially agreed amount continues.
 In these circumstances, it is possible to defer payments for up to 6 months.